lhmouse/k3/CLIENTS.md

   only set when a server sends a message actively; when responding to a previous request message from the client, this field is not set.
 * `serial` <sub>any value, optional</sub> : If a previous message from the
-  client had a `serial`, this echos the value back, maintaining a one-to-one relationship between a request-response pair.
-The server never sends a serial with an opcode.
+  client had `serial`, this echos the value back, maintaining a one-to-one relationship between a request-response message pair.
+The server shall never send both `serial` and `opcode`.
 * `data` <sub>object, optional</sub> : Message-specific data for this opcode.

 [back to table of contents](#table-of-contents)